 - Evening Music Performance (details to be confirmed in 2019)

 A short public bus ride along the Royal Route brings us to the Royal Lazienki Park (Lazienki Krolewskie).
 Along with the Palace on the Water, the park is closely associated with the last king of Poland, Stanislaw August Poniatowski, who transformed what was once a game park into one of the great palatial complexes in Poland.
 His greatest legacy is the summer residence, the Palace on the Water (Palac Na Wodzie), which he commissioned from the Italian architect Domenico Merlini in the last decades of the 18th century.
 Originally, a small bathhouse (lazienki means bath in Polish) was located on the canal in the park but, by the time Merlini completed his project in 1793, the modest structure was transformed into the magnificent Palace on the Water.
 It is unquestionably one of the finest examples of the Neo-classical style in Poland.
 The surroundings of the residence were not neglected and were redesigned to accommodate orangeries, romantic structures such as a Greek temple, a hermitage and a theatre on the island in the Greek style.
 Sadly, King Stanislaw could not enjoy his summer palace for long because, in 1795, following the Third partition of Poland, he was forced to abdicate and left the realm permanently.
 We shall tour the interior rooms which feature the stunning Ballroom, Dining Room (where famous Thursday dinners were held with leading intellectuals and artists), Picture Gallery and the Bathing Room.
-We shall next visit the the Myslewicki Palace and the White Pavillion.
+We shall next visit the recently renovated Myslewicki Palace.

 Tonight we will attend a music performance (details to be confirmed in 2019).
 (Overnight Warsaw) B

 Torun - 1 night

 Day 9: Thursday 6 June, Warsaw – Torun